mahuntington/panpsychism/unit_01/w03d02/homework/README.md

 1. Once you have the basics of the calculator working, look back at your code.
 You want to make it [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself).
 Start to refactor (another vocabulary word) your code to take out uneeded parts or implement something in a better way.
 2. What other operations can you add to the calculator?
 If you have time, implement them.
 If you don't have time, but have some ideas, add comments to your code about what you'd like to add.
 How might you implement them?
 Is your code friendly to adding in new operations if another developer came in to add something to your code?
+4. Can you think of anything else that might improve a user's experience with your calculator?
+Can you add any additional customization to your page?
 3.Does your calculator look a bit dull?
 Use some CSS to spice it up a bit!

 **Commit 7** <br>